saundie184/personal-site/first-site-wintersmith/contents/articles/debugging/index.md

 2. Have you required everything that you are using?

 A lot of times I have the correct code, but I don't have the proper dependencies required.
-I've also caught myself requiring things in the wrong order so they overwrite each other.
+I've also caught myself requiring things in the wrong order so they overwrite each other or don't load properly.
 Checking to make sure all the right dependencies (and the correct versions) definitely makes a difference in whether or not my code works.

 3. Are you using all the tools in the Inspector that you could be?

-By this point, this should be a no-brainer for me, but as with a lot things we do often, we forget to do the basic things.
+By this point, this should be a no-brainer for me, but as with a lot things we do often, we some times forget the basics.
 Using Chrome Inspector Tools is super powerful.
 I don't know how to program without them.

 4. Have you done any console logs?